 The Tate Research Centre for British Romantic Art exists to promote research on British art from around 1750 to 1850.
 Tate’s collection of British art from this period is among the greatest in the world, including major holdings of works by J.M.W.
 Turner, William Blake and John Constable, and the Oppé collection of works on paper.
 The Centre encourages research on these traditional strengths while engaging with the full scope of the collection and the wider field of British art and visual culture.

-- ‘The Literary Galleries: Entrepreneurship and Public Art,’ symposia organised by the centre with Roehampton University as part of the Romantic Illustration Network, Friday 27th February 2015 https://romanticillustrationnetwork.wordpress.com/
+- ‘The Literary Galleries: Entrepreneurship and Public Art’ – symposium organised by the centre with Roehampton University as part of the Romantic Illustration Network, Friday 27 February 2015.

-- ‘Blake in Europe,’ two-day author’s workshop, organised with Bishop Grosseteste University, Lincoln, 12th June 2014
+- ‘Blake in Europe’ – two-day author’s workshop, organised with Bishop Grosseteste University, Lincoln, 12 June 2014.

 - William Blake, changing display of works from the Tate collection, Clore Gallery